greysongundrum/stelligent-u/05-ec2/README.md

 - Query the stack's events using the AWS CLI.
 What happened to your original EC2 Windows instance?
+"ResourceStatusReason": "Requested update requires the creation of a new physical resource; hence creating one.",

 #### Lab 5.1.4: Teardown